Jewish assimilation: Age of Enlightenment

-Both the Christian and Jewish communities were divided concerning answers to what was known as the Jewish question.
-The question, coming during the rise of nationalism in Europe, included the extent to which each nation could integrate its Jewish citizens, and if not integrated, how should they be treated and the question solved.
+Both Christian and Jewish communities were divided as to the Jewish question, i.e. to what extent can each nation integrate its Jewish citizens, and if not integrated, how should they be treated?

 The breakdown of the traditional Jewish communal structure, the Kehilla, marked the declining perception of a distinct Jewish nationality among those Jews that promoted emancipation.
 However, attempts to reduce Judaism to a confession did not necessarily induce an increase in tolerance of the Jews on the part of the majority society.

-This led some Jews to philosophical questions of Jewish identity and Who is a Jew?.
+This led some Jews to introspective questions of Jewish identity and who is Jewish.
 The propriety of assimilation, and various paths toward it were among the earliest internal debates of the emancipation era, including whether and to what extent Jews should relinquish their right to uniqueness in return for civic equality.
-These debates initially took place within the diaspora, a population with a revered historical Biblical homeland, but without a state of their own for nearly 2,000 years.

 As an alternative to a more liberal practice of Judaism, assimilation also took the form of conversion to Christianity.
-None of the descendants of Moses Mendelssohn retained the Jewish religion.
+None of the descendants of Moses Mendelssohn retained Judaism.
 Assimilationists saw Jewish cultural distinctiveness and tribalism as the root of antisemitic hostility and thus felt that Jewish social bonds needed to be weakened.